Answers to frequently asked questions about water restrictions

-- Watering times for gardens and lawns: one hand-held hose may be used at a time, any time between 5pm and 10am.
+- Watering times for gardens and lawns: one hand-held hose may be used at a time, between 5pm and 10am.

-- One drip-irrigation system may be used instead of a hand-held hose, at any time between 5pm and 10am.
+- One drip-irrigation system may be used instead of a hand-held hose, between 5pm and 10am.

-- Existing and new private swimming pools and external spas may be topped up using a hand-held hose at any time between 5pm and 10am.
+- Existing and new private swimming pools and external spas may be topped up using a hand-held hose between 5pm and 10am.
 They should be covered when not in use.

-- Boat ramps water facilities are to be used for fish and table cleaning and motor flushing only.
-Boat, car or trailer washing is prohibited at boat ramps.
+- Boat ramp water facilities are for fish cleaning and boat engine flushing only.
+Washing water craft, trailers or vehicles at boat ramps is prohibited at all times.

 What are the level 2 water restrictions for residents and visitors?

 - Sprinklers, micro-spray systems, and unattended hoses are banned.